Mead, Washington: Transportation

+Highway 206 runs west-to-east through Mead from its terminus at U.S. Route 2 to Mount Spokane.

 Education

 The Mead School District, which is named after the town of Mead where its first school was built, enrolls approximately 9000 students in two high schools, two middle schools, and eight elementary schools.
 Until 2019, the district had two choice high schools: Riverpoint Academy, a project-based STEAM+ high school, and M.E.A.D., an alternative high school.
 In 2019, facing financial and political pressure, the district closed both schools.

+The Mead School District comprises a significant portion of northern Spokane County stretching from Mount Spokane in the east, near the Idaho state line, to the Stevens County line in the west.
+The community of Mead gave its name to Mead High School in neighboring Fairwood, but the school no longer serves the area.
+Instead, students in Mead attend Mount Spokane High School which is just west of the community on Washington State Route 206.

+Both Mead High School and Mount Spokane High School share a sports facility in Mead called Union Stadium.
+The facility cost $24 million to complete and was approved in a 2018 bond measure.
+Completed in 2020, the 4,500 seat facility is home to the football teams for both high schools in the Mead School District, and is a replacement for Joe Albi Stadium in Spokane which previously hosted the two programs.